Abu Dhabi Harlequins

 Abu Dhabi Harlequins is a rugby union and rugby league team based in Abu Dhabi, UAE.
 They currently play in the UAE Premiership.
-The teams was founded as the Abu Dhabi RUFC in 1970.
+The team was founded as the Abu Dhabi RUFC in 1970.

-The 'Quins' were recently crowned UAE Premiership Champions of the 2022 rugby season, having had an entire 2020/21 season without any rugby at all due to covid restrictions.
+The 'Quins' were crowned UAE Premiership Champions of the 2022 rugby season, having had an entire 2020/21 season without any rugby at all due to covid restrictions.

 They beat the Dubai Exiles 28-34 in the UAE Premiership Final.